Paul H. Carr (physicist): Biography

 He established the Paul and Auburn Carr Scholarship in Science and Religion at the Boston University School of Theology in commemoration of his father, Rev. Auburn J. Carr (d.
 1985), who graduated in 1932.

+Paul published his autobiography "Loves in My Life: Spirituality, Science, Family" on June 12, 2023, with 51 color and 34 grayscale illustrations on Amazon.com.

+In 2024, the American Scientific Affiliation elected Paul to become a Fellow.